dotnet/android/Documentation/guides/BuildProcess.md

 - **AndroidApkDigestAlgorithm** &ndash; A string value which specifies the digest algorithm to use with `jarsigner -digestalg`.

-  The default value is `SHA-256`, which was `SHA1` in previous versions of Xamarin.Android.
+  The default value is `SHA-256`.
+In Xamarin.Android 10.0 and earlier, the default value was `SHA1`.

   Added in Xamarin.Android 9.4.